SylvesterFrat/JSONNavigator/README.md

 - Follow the prompts in the console to navigate through the JSON data.

 ### Playing The Game
-- Import the game files to your IntelliJ IDE
+- Import the files to your IntelliJ IDE
 - Navigate through src -> com -> java -> com -> omstead -> JSONNavigator and run 'Main.java'